kyusonglee/beautiful-jekyll/_posts/2018-05-01-sequence-labeling.md

 ---
 layout: post
 title: Sequence Labeling
-subtitle: How to setup non-interactive tests in DialCrowd Admin
+subtitle: How to setup a new squence labeling project, a non-interactive test, in DialCrowd Admin
 tags: [sequence labeling, crowdsourcing, name entity recognition]
 ---